oookli/boilerplate-4.2-custom-template-sass/README.md

 Anyone and everyone is welcome to [contribute](CONTRIBUTING.md).
 Hundreds of developers have helped make the HTML5 Boilerplate what it is today.

+## Custom version

+This version also include custom sass mixin, modules, classes and other and haml